Associate in Liberal Arts Degree

 |Natural Science||20 credits|

-At least twenty (20) credits in Math/Science, including at least ten (10) credits in laboratory science or one course each from at least three of the following subjects: Astronomy, Biology, Botany, Chemistry, Forensic Science, Geography, Geology, Mathematics, Oceanography, Philosophy, Physics, Zoology.
+At least twenty (20) credits in Math/Science, including at least ten (10) credits in laboratory science or one course each from at least two of the following subjects: Astronomy, Biology, Botany, Chemistry, Forensic Science, Geography, Geology, Mathematics, Oceanography, Philosophy, Physics, Zoology.

 |Social Science||20 credits|